Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

 \subsection{Evaluation with Anomaly Detection Metrics}

 In this subsection, we compare our method with other existing AD methods on the NSL-KDD dataset and the Kitsune dataset.

 \paragraph*{Metrics} In AD, evaluations usually defer to metrics other than accuracy and area under the receiver operator characteristic curve (AUROC) because (1) negatives and positives are not necessarily equal in number and (2) predicting wrongly on each of them have different costs.
 Hence, we use the area under the precision-recall curve (AUPR), also known as average precision, as our main metric (instead of accuracy, as in the previous section).
 AUPR allows us to measure the separation between the positive (anomaly) and negative (normal) class without a specific threshold, which can be later set by the operator based on desired trade-offs between Type I and II errors.
-We repeat experiments thrice and report the mean and standard deviation.
+We repeat experiments five times and report the mean and standard deviation.

-\paragraph*{Models} For each dataset, we compare our theory classifier with other classification-based AD methods, which includes the SVM baseline \citep{steinwart2005classification} and NS-NN \citep{sipple20NSNN}.
-NS-NN has a similar idea to our approach.
-The main conceptual differences are that it generates many more synthetic anomalies than our approach (it requires $n^\prime = 30n$), and the synthetic anomalies are drawn from continuous space rather than the support of the distribution.
-No theoretical guarantee regarding NS-NN is given.
+\paragraph*{Models} For each dataset, we compare our theory classifier with other classification-based AD methods, which includes the SVM baseline and NS-NN \citep{sipple20NSNN}.
+We adopt SVM equipped with the Radial Basis Function (RBF) kernel and trained with $\ell^2$ regularization.
+The model’s hyperparameters are optimized during validation using structural risk minimization.
+NS-NN is a neural network-based method.
+A key conceptual difference between NS-NN and our approach lies in the way synthetic anomalies are generated: NS-NN produces a substantially larger number of synthetic anomalies (it requires $n^\prime = 30n$) and samples them from the continuous space rather than from the support of the underlying data distribution.
+Notably, no theoretical guarantees have been established for NS-NN.
+In this section, we report results for NS-NN with 2 hidden layers.
+Additional experiments with 3 and 4 hidden layers are provided in Supplementary Material 4.3.
+Empirically, the two-layer configuration generally outperforms deeper variants (3/4 layers).

 We also include results from a random baseline and other unsupervised AD baselines that are not classification-based.
 The random baseline is calculated in expectation for random guessing, which is equivalent to the fraction of anomalies in the test data.
-Other unsupervised benchmarks, including OCSVM \citep{ocsvm}, Isolation Forest \citep{IsolationForest} and DeepSVDD \citep{deep_svdd}, may not have the same theoretical guarantees as classification-based approaches, but have worked well empirically.
-We choose hyperparameters for all models with validation loss when meaningful, and structural risk minimization (as described in Section \ref{section:convergence_discussion}) otherwise.
-More details are in Supplement D.2.
-We report the AUPR of normal data against each cyber-attack in each column of Table \ref{tab:kdd} for NSL-KDD and Table \ref{tab:kitsune} for Kitsune, where attacks are considered as anomalies.
+The unsupervised benchmarks considered are OCSVM \citep{ocsvm}, Isolation Forest \citep{IsolationForest} and DeepSVDD \citep{deep_svdd}.
+Although these methods lack theoretical guarantees, they have demonstrated strong empirical performance in prior studies.